Frugal Entertainment & Hobbies

 Myth 3: “It takes too much time.”

-Reality: A one-time setup (library apps, a go-to list) saves decision fatigue for months.
+Reality: Spend ten minutes once—library apps and a short go-to list—and you’ll skip decision fatigue for months.
 The tool above gets you a match in seconds.

 Best Value: Cost-Per-Hour Matrix